thibtd/DataEng_UTMB_pipeline/readme.md

 - Interactive web interface for exploring races
 - Visualization of race locations and characteristics
 - Customizable search based on user preferences
+- Explainable recommendations with feature correlation plots

-Technologies used:
+## Technologies Used:
 - Apache Airflow for workflow orchestration
 - Selenium for web scraping
-- PostgreSQL & DuckDB for data storage
+- DuckDB for data storage
 - Streamlit for web interface
 - Scikit-learn for machine learning
 - Folium for interactive maps
+- LIME for model explanations
 - Docker for containerization
+- GitHub Actions for CI/CD and scheduled data updates

 ## Project Structure
 ```
 utmb_data_eng/
 ├── dags/              # Airflow DAG definitions